1907

 Celebrating 95 Years of Wonder

-The 95th anniversary of the discovery of Ruby Falls kicks off a year-long celebration.
+The 95th anniversary of the discovery of Ruby Falls is honored in a year-long celebration.
+The legacy of Leo Lambert's dream includes millions of memories create by park visitors from around the world.

 Our Story Continues